 - You may not be accepted by all insurance companies.

-In most states, like North Carolina, insurers are required to notify the state’s DMV if a driver’s liability coverage lapses or is canceled for any reason.
-In such situations, the driver is typically given a short window (10 days in North Carolina) to address the issue or face penalties.
-This means you don’t even have to get caught driving a vehicle uninsured to get in some level of trouble.
+In most states, insurers are required to notify the state's DMV if a driver's liability coverage lapses or is canceled for any reason.
+This means you don't even have to get caught driving a vehicle uninsured to get in some level of trouble.

-What if you get into a car accident as an uninsured driver?
+What if you get into a car accident driving uninsured?

 Not to mention you'll have no auto insurance coverage for your own injuries or property damage.
 Without insurance, your finances could suffer a serious blow because the cost of a car accident is much higher than many people realize.

-What happens if I don’t have auto insurance and someone else causes the accident?
+What happens if I am driving without insurance and someone else causes the accident?